-The Company has a facility with CIBC for the provision of a demand revolving operating loan with a borrowing limit of \$11,000,000 that bears interest at bank prime plus 1.5% per annum on the daily balance of the principal advanced.
+The Company has a facility with Canadian Western Bank (the "CWB") for the provision of a demand operating loan with a borrowing limit of \$3,000,000 that bears interest at bank prime plus 1.5% per annum on the daily balance of the principal advanced.
 A stand-by fee calculated at 0.5% per annum on the undrawn portion of the loan is also charged.

-The loan is secured by a fixed first charge over its present and future acquired personal property, including its mortgages receivable and interest receivable, an assignment of insurance proceeds relative to its mortgages, and all bank deposit balances.
-As at December 31, 2023, there was \$5,223,264 (2022 - \$4,376,850) drawn on the facility.
+The loan is secured by a first security interest over its present and future acquired personal property, including its mortgages and receivables, and all bank deposit balances.
+This loan is guaranteed by Bancorp Financial Services Inc. through a secured charge on its assets.
+As at December 31, 2024, there was \$1,820,225 (2023 - \$Nil) drawn on the facility.

-The Company is subject to capital requirements imposed by CIBC.
-The bank requires the Company to ensure that its covenants are met to continue to hold the loan; if they are not met, then the bank has the right to call the loan at any time.
+The Company is subject to capital requirements imposed by CWB.
+The bank requires the Company to ensure that its covenants are met to continue to hold the loan; if they are not met then the bank has the right to call the loan at any time.
 The covenants in place are:

-- (i) The maximum amount of the loan shall not exceed the aggregate of 25% of eligible mortgages that are secured by a first financial charge on real property; and - (ii) The Company must maintain a tangible net worth of no less than \$30,000,000 at all times.
-Tangible net worth is defined as the sum of retained earnings and Common and Non-voting common share capital.
+- (i) The Company must maintain a cash flow coverage ratio not less than 2:1. - (ii) The Company must maintain a tangible net worth of no less than \$30,000,000 at all times.
+Tangible net worth is defined as the sum of retained earnings, Common and Non-voting common share capital, intangible assets, and advances to affiliated companies and shareholder loans specifically postponed to the bank. - (iii) Postponement of any principal investment repayment by active principals of Bancorp Financial Services Inc. and entities they control while the loan is in place.

-The Company was in compliance with its covenants as at December 31, 2023 and 2022.
+The Company was in compliance with its covenants as at December 31, 2024 and 2023.